-Baby Doe was born as Elizabeth McCourt in 1854 to Peter and Elizabeth McCourt in Oshkosh, Wisconsin.
+Baby Doe was born Elizabeth McCourt in 1854 to Peter and Elizabeth McCourt in Oshkosh, Wisconsin.
 She grew up in a middle-class family.
 Her father was a partner in a local clothing store and owner of Oshkosh’s first theater, McCourt Hall.
 When she was old enough, she worked in her father’s store, where she met many fashionable young men.

-She married a man named Harvey Doe in 1877 and the two soon boarded a train to Central City, Colorado, where Harvey intended to make his fortune.
+She married a man named Harvey Doe in 1877, and the two soon boarded a train to Central City, Colorado, where Harvey intended to make his fortune.
 However, Harvey was a heavy drinker, a poor provider, and drifted from one job to another.
-Baby Doe soon divorced him and moved to Leadville, Colorado where she met the millionaire “Silver King,” Horace Tabor.
+Baby Doe soon divorced him and moved to Leadville, Colorado, where she met the millionaire “Silver King,” Horace Tabor.
 Almost immediately, the pair were infatuated with each other.
-Tabor ended up leaving his wife, Augusta, and the couple married causing a major scandal.
+Tabor ended up leaving his wife, Augusta, and the couple married, causing a major scandal.

 However, in 1893, the fairytale ended when the country moved to the gold standard.
-Silver, Horace’s main holding, along with parcels of highly mortgaged property came crashing down, along with the Tabors’ fortune and lifestyle.
+Silver, Horace’s central holding, along with parcels of highly mortgaged property, came crashing down, along with the Tabors’ fortune and lifestyle.
 They were forced to sell their Capitol Hill mansion, rented a cottage, and at the age of 65, Horace went to work shoveling slag from area mines at $3.00/day until he was finally appointed postmaster of Denver just a year before his death.